barahona-research-group/hcga/README.md

 The hcga package should now be installed directly into your Anaconda packages alongside other dependencies.

 If you want to run the example scripts then you need to open jupyter-notebook.
-Alternatively, you can run the example python scripts directly from the command line.
+Alternatively, you can run the example python scripts directly from the command line (see Run Example above).
 Thankfully jupyter-notebook is automatically installed with Anaconda.
 To open jupyter-notebook open a command terminal and type:
 ```
 jupyter-notebook
 ```